diegozencode/flutter-projects/README.md

 ## Description:bulb:
-Create simple Apps using Flutter and leanr how to code using Dart
+Create simple Apps using Flutter and learn how to code using Dart

 ## Technologies & Tools:wrench: